‘Building company must pay $300,000 for misleading former general manager’– The Australian Financial Review

 Justice Bromberg found the company wrongfully claimed it was likely to beat its profits and sales in the previous two years and would remain profitable.
 The financial distress was foreseen by the company, including in reports by its executives, and recorded in its board minutes, Justice Bromberg said.

-Ms Rakic’s lawyer, McDonald Murholme, senior associate with Trent Hancock, said there were few successful claims under consumer law, certainly of this magnitude in payout.
+Ms Rakic’s lawyer, McDonald Murholme, senior associate said “there were few successful claims under consumer law, certainly of this magnitude in payout.”

 “It is a reminder to employers to be careful to provide accurate information to applicants and not to make promises they can’t fulfil, or embellish the success of a business to entice a new recruit,” he said.